Examples of how to write blogger outreach emails that will get influencers interested in your pitch.

 There’s a reason I’m contacting the blogger, we both know that.
 Therefore, I think it’s important that I, who initiated the contact, also acknowledges the blogger.

 Many try to soft sell, hoping that the blogger will know what to do without it stating it explicitly.
 As if that would make the pitch less “salesy”?
-No, I try to be clear about what I’m asking of the blogger.
+No, I strive to be clear about what I’m asking of the blogger.

-Blogger Outreach Email Example
+Blogger Outreach Email Examples

 This is a made-up example of how I would pitch a blogger writing about interior design: